Quantcast

 Other ideas include the Japanese Kounotori 6 which can tether space junk with electromagnetic forces.
 Astroscale, a Japanese startup, plans is to launch a satellite called ELSA-1 that will track debris and stick to it with glue.
 Other ideas are even wilder, like using lasers to vaporize the surfaces of small junk pieces, forming miniature thrusters to force debris down towards the atmosphere.
 One recent project that the European Space Agency (ESA) is currently working on involves using powerful magnetic beams from a chaser satellite to nudge redundant satellites out of orbit.

-1. The International Space Station just launched a harpoon-toting satellite to keep it safe from space junk
+The International Space Station is mounting a new device to protect it from space junk

 Tags: airbusharpoonspace junk